FireguiQueen/harvard-cs50/week-01_c/memory_allocation.md

 # Variables
 This is just a fancy name to describe a few actions that happen under the hood.
 When you create a variable, what you're really doing is reserving a space in memory, and the identifier (the variable's name) points to that memory address.

-With the assignment operator (=), you can store a value in that memory location.
+With the assignment operator (`=`), you can assign a value to that memory location.
 ```
     int age = 19;
     // Reserves memory and assigns 19 to it; 'age' points to that memory location.
 ```

 ---

 # Data types
 Data types determine how much memory is reserved when you create a variable.
 The value you want to store must "fit" within that space.
 If it requires more bits than the allocated memory, it can't be stored correctly.